tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Following is the entirety of Loran's definition of the term, which appears early in the *Illustrated Glossary:*

-> THE PLASTIC MEANS or PLASTIC FORM are terms used often in the present study, and are given a connotation different from that made
+> THE PLASTIC MEANS or PLASTIC FORM are terms used often in the present study, and are given a connotation different from that made familiar in
-> familiar in art criticism and art history in general.
-The traditional connotation implies sculptural roundness as achieved through
+> art criticism and art history in general.
+The traditional connotation implies sculptural roundness as achieved through light-and-shade modeling
-> light-and-shade modeling and chiaroscuro.
+> and chiaroscuro.
 In this book the term *sculptural effect* is used when roundness is implied.
-On the contrary,
+On the contrary, the term *plastic means*
-> the term *plastic means* connotes three-dimensional space in general.
-Diagram II is intended as a compendium of the plastic field for
+> connotes three-dimensional space in general.
+Diagram II [the "picture box" below] is intended as a compendium of the plastic field for
 > Cezanne's picture shown in Plate VII.
 All the diagrams in the Glossary deal with various aspects of the plastic means.
 The sum of all
 > the diagrams for Plates I and X constitute the analysis of the plastic means that Cezanne has used in creating these paintings.
 Thus
 > line, plane, volume, color, texture, and so on, are the plastic means used to build and organize the total space in the picture plane.